 The most important links concerning trade mark applications

-Please also note: The renewal fees may be paid six months before expiry of the duration of protection at the earliest.
+Please also note: The renewal fees may be paid six months before the due date at the earliest.
 If the renewal fees are not paid or if the payment is insufficient, the trade mark right will lapse.

 Transitional provision: For registered trade marks for which duration of protection ends on 31 January 2020, the provisions on time limits and due dates of the old version of the Patent Costs Act shall apply (Sec.
 159 Trade Mark Act [Markengesetz]).